YassenAli/Weather-Dashboard/README.md

 ## Live Demo
 You can view the live demo of this project here: [Weather Dashboard](https://yassenali.github.io/Weather-Dashboard/)

+If the above link not work try [this](https://comfy-liger-ffd4b6.netlify.app).

 ## Examples
 - ***London Weather***:
   ![Weather of London](screenshots/weatherOfLondon.png)